PTAssembler Documentation

 Step 1.
 Source Images Screen

 The table on this screen displays information about the images in your project such as yaw, pitch and roll.
-If you have chosen to work with 'unlinked' parameters (on the Step 2 screen) you will see more columns on the table.
+If you have chosen to work with 'unlinked' parameters (on the Step 2 screen) you will see additional columns, one for each unlinked parameter.
 The table also contains a column titled "CP Info".
 This displays information about the control points that have been assigned for each image.
 For example, this column might contain a value such as "7: 5(i2), 2(i4)".
 The following table explains how to interpret these values.

 Example 7: 5(i2), 2(i4)